When Silence Becomes a Crime: The Unforgivable Offense of Black Peace in America

 The Final Truth, Stated Without Softening

+Being left alone is treated as defiance only for people whose existence has been historically controlled.
+For others, it is a lifestyle choice.
+For Black men, it is often treated as a threat.
+That is not an accident.
+It is a legacy.
+And legacies can be repented of.
 This moment calls for more than awareness.
 It calls for moral courage.
-It calls for white evangelical Christians in particular to examine why their theology has made room for the violent policing of Black peace.
+It calls for the dominant wing of American evangelicals in particular to examine why their theology has made room for the violent policing of Black peace and the open support for politicians who advocate it.
 It calls for a repentance that does not stop at words but extends to advocacy, accountability, and solidarity.

+Until silence is sacred for everyone, peace will remain conditional.
+And a peace that is conditional is not peace at all.
 The question is no longer whether this pattern exists.
 The question is whether those who claim to follow the Prince of Peace are willing to confront the systems that punish peace when it appears in Black flesh.